Do you have any students who struggle with decoding? Perhaps they don’t have the phonics knowledge they need to successfully read new words?

 Integrating Phonics Instruction into Daily Instruction

 All students benefit from systematic, explicit phonics instruction – regardless of whether or not they are struggling readers.

-Although I think it’s valuable to have a consistent time for phonics instruction each day (about 20 mins), phonics can also be integrated into guided reading.
+It’s important to have a consistent time for phonics instruction each day (20-30 minutes).
+Phonics can also be addressed during small group / guided reading.

 Specific Phonics Intervention Activities for Struggling Students

 No matter how awesome your whole-class and small group phonics instruction is, some students may still struggle.
 Those students will benefit from further practice with phonics concepts, in a one-on-one or small group setting.
 They also need many opportunities to apply this knowledge to reading real texts.

 In the following sections, I’ll describe possible intervention activities for students who are struggling with letter sounds, CVC words, digraphs and blends, vowels, and inflectional endings.
 All of the materials described and pictured are completely FREE – just sign up here

 Students need to know their letter sounds in order to begin reading simple words.
 And they need to recall letter sounds quickly, in order to support fluent decoding.